Edge states and persistent current in a PT-symmetric extended Su-Schrieffer-Heeger model with generic boundary conditions: The Model

 The standard SSH model with OBC is given by $H_0$.
 The parameters $\delta_1$ and $\delta_2$ denote the intra and inter cell hopping strengths, respectively.
 The topological phases are obtained in the system for $\delta_1 < \delta_2$.
 The SSH model is subjected to an external constant magnetic field with the total Aharonov–Bohm(AB) flux\cite{Aharonov1959PhysRev} $\Phi$.
 The phase factor $\phi$ which modifies the hopping strengths $\delta_1, \delta_2$ is related to the AB-flux as $\phi=\frac{2 \pi \Phi}{N}$.
-The term $H_{NNN}$ incorporates nearest-neighbour interaction along each sub-lattice with OBC, which implies next nearest-neighbour interaction for the whole one dimensional system.
-The phase-factor for $H_{NNN}$ is taken to be $2 \phi$, since the hopping term relates next nearest neighbours.
+The term $H_{NNN}$ incorporates next nearest-neighbour interaction for the whole one dimensional system.
+It may be recalled that if a closed loop tight binding chain is subjected to an external magnetic field, the hopping amplitudes are modified as $t_{ij} \rightarrow t_{ij} exp\left(i\frac{e}{\hbar} \int_{\mathcal{C}} \vec{A} \cdot d\vec{l} \right)$, where $t_{ij}$ denotes the hopping amplitudes from the site $i$ to site $j$.
+The integral is taken along the path $\mathcal{C}$ from site $i$ to site $j$.
+In our model, intercell and intracell hoppings span one unit distance, while NNN interaction span two unit distance.
+Consequently, intercell and intracell hopping amplitudes acquire a phase $e^{i\phi}$, whereas the NNN hopping amplitudes acquire a phase $e^{2i\phi}$.
 The standard SSH model described by $H_0$ reduces to $m$ disconnected dimers in the flat-band limit, i.e. either the intercell or the intracell hopping strength vanishes.
 Such a reduction for $H_0+H_{NNN}$ leads to a two-leg tight-binding ladder with NNN interaction acting along each leg and $\delta_1/\delta_2$ corresponds to interaction strength across each rung connecting the legs.
 The onsite imaginary potential with strength $\epsilon$ is introduced via the non-hermitian term $H_{BLG}$.
 The relative sign change between the onsite potentials at the sublattices `a' and 'b' ensures that loss-gain is balanced.